istik/ExData_Plotting1/README.md

 ## Introduction

+###Attention:

+My system is in French so there'll be a little different in plots with data:
+*Jeu for Jeudi in French --- Thu for Thursday in English *Ven for Vendredi in French --- Fri for Friday in English *Sam for Samedi in French --- Sat for Saturday in English

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning